iterative/dvc.org/content/docs/start/visualization.md

 ![confusion matrix](/img/start_visualization_confusion1.png)

 Now, let's produce another plot to see misclassified examples from each class.
-This procedure is a bit more complex than creating a CSV file, and skipped here, but you can see the code in [Github][misclassified-example-code]
+This procedure is a bit more complex than creating a CSV file but you can see the code in [Github][misclassified-example-code]

 We can see the misclassification examples in the browser: